-- Those listed in section 2.3.1. - Current employees of The Pokémon Company and its subsidiary companies: The Pokémon Company International, The Pokémon Company International Ireland, Pokémon Korea, Pokémon Singapore, and Pokémon Shanghai. - This includes former employees of any of these companies, within 60 days of their final day of employment. - Current employees of GAME FREAK inc. or Creatures Inc. - This includes former employees of GAME FREAK inc. or Creatures Inc., within 60 days of their final day of employment. - Immediate family members of employees of The Pokémon Company and its subsidiary companies: The Pokémon Company International, The Pokémon Company International Ireland, Pokémon Korea, Pokémon Singapore, and Pokémon Shanghai. - Contractors of any of the aforementioned companies who are involved in the support and implementation of Play!
+- Those listed in section 2.3.1. - Players below 6 years of age. - Current employees of The Pokémon Company and any of its current subsidiary companies, including but not limited to: The Pokémon Company International, The Pokémon Company International Ireland, Pokémon Korea, Pokémon Singapore, and Pokémon Shanghai. - This includes former employees of any of these companies, within 60 days of their final day of employment. - Current employees of GAME FREAK inc. or Creatures Inc. - This includes former employees of GAME FREAK inc. or Creatures Inc., within 60 days of their final day of employment. - Immediate family members of employees of The Pokémon Company and its subsidiary companies: The Pokémon Company International, The Pokémon Company International Ireland, Pokémon Korea, Pokémon Singapore, and Pokémon Shanghai. - Contractors of any of the aforementioned companies who are involved in the support and implementation of Play!
 Pokémon programs or whose role affords them early access to products supported by Play!
 Pokémon programs. - Employees of companies that are responsible for the operation or coordination of Play!
 Pokémon programs in their countries.